grafana/grafana/docs/sources/visualizations/candlestick.md

 ## Color strategy

 - **Since Open** is the default behavior.
 This mode will utilize the _Up_ color (below) if the intra-period price movement is positive.
 In other words, if the value on close is greater than the value on open, the _Up_ color is used.
-- **Since Prior Close** is an alternative display method which will utilize the _Up_ color (below) if the inter-period price movement is positive.
+- **Since Prior Close** is an alternative display method based where the color of the candle is based the inter-period price movement or change in value.
 In other words, if the value on open is greater than the previous value on close, the _Up_ color is used.
+If the value on open is lower than the previous value on close, the _Down_ color is used. _This option also tiggers the hollow candlestick visualization mode_.
+Hollow candlesticks indicate that the intra-period movement is positive (value is higher on close than on open), filled candlesticks indicate the intra-period change is negative (value is lower on close than on open).
+[See here](https://thetradingbible.com/how-to-read-hollow-candlesticks) for a great explanation of the differences.

 ## Up & Down Colors